Please share & link to this page if you find the following resources useful.

-Liberty was founded in 1934 and is also known as the National Council for Civil Liberties.
-They promote the values of individual human dignity, equal treatment and fairness as the foundations of a democratic society and campaign to protect basic rights and freedoms through the courts, in Parliament as well as within the wider community.
+Liberty was founded in 1934 and was formerly known as the National Council for Civil Liberties.
+They promote the values of individual human dignity, equal treatment and fairness as the foundations of a democratic society and campaign to protect basic rights and freedoms through the courts, in Parliament, and within the wider community.

 Policy – Equality

 This page on the gov.uk website provides links to case studies, guides, reports and articles which illustrate what the Government is doing about equality.

 * Please note – we are aware that these two resources are predominantly aimed at those living in Wales or Scotland.
 We have tried hard to find equivalent organisations in England and Northern Ireland, but if they exist, they have eluded us in our searches so far.
 If any reader can help us address the balance, we would be very grateful if they could get in touch.